maitesin/yaus/README.md

     - [x] Split the random generator function from the string trimmer part
     - [x] Add test for the string trimming part
 - [x] Check that the shortcode received is up to 8 characters and only contains alphanumeric values
-- [ ] Find a way to not destroy the database everytime the application is deployed
+- [ ] Find a way to not destroy the database every time the application is deployed
-- [ ] Add a frontend functionality to allow creating the short URLs from the browser itself
+- [x] Add a frontend functionality to allow creating the short URLs from the browser itself
 - [ ] Custom error webpages
 - [ ] Make the app user aware
 - [ ] Allow users to create custom named shortened URLs